pradeepsinngh/Data-Science-Tutorials/How-To-Handle-Missing-Values/README.md

 In this tutorial, you will learn how to handle missing data for machine learning with Python.
 Let’s get started.

 1. **Step 1: Preview the Data**
-   - Expolore the data and see if you can observe some pattern.
+   - Explore the data and see if you can observe some pattern.
    - Learn how different features correlate with each other.
    - Try to understand significance of each feature with respect to the problem.